pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/persistences/sqlserver_persistence/_index.md

 ###### Create

 To insert a new record into a table, we use the create() method.
-It accepts the correlationId parameter and a data object as inputs and returns a SqlServerPersistence object containing the inserted record.
+It accepts the context parameter and a data object as inputs and returns a SqlServerPersistence object containing the inserted record.
 The following example explains how to use it.

 {{< tabsection >}}
   {{< include "./__code22_node.md" >}}